temporalio/documentation/docs-src/cloud/what-is-an-action.md

 **Schedules**

-- [Schedules](/concepts/what-is-a-schedule) is a new capability that allows you to "schedule" a Workflow to start at a particular time.
+- [Schedules](/concepts/what-is-a-schedule) allows you to "schedule" a Workflow to start at a particular time.
 Each execution of a Schedule will accrue three actions:
 - **Schedule Start**.
 Will account for two actions
 - **Workflow started**.
 One action to start the target workflow